Laurie Kutchins

 Laurie Kutchins is an American poet.

 Life

 She grew up in Wyoming.
 She graduated from Carleton College, and from the University of Massachusetts Amherst's MFA Program for Poets & Writers.

-She is an Associate Professor in the English Department at James Madison University.
+She is a Professor in the English Department at James Madison University.
 She has also been a visiting writer at the University of New Mexico, and a faculty member of the Taos Summer Writers Conference.

 Her work appeared in The New Yorker, The Georgia Review, Ploughshares, The Kenyon Review, The Southern Review, Poetry, West Branch, Denver Quarterly, and LIT.

 She lives in Singers Glen, Virginia.